BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 ## Fallout 2 tweaks mod

 This mod provides several tweaks for Fallout 2.
-Some of them may be considered cheats.

 - [Components](#components) (__*__ means that starting a new game is required)
   - [Molotov cocktail: fire damage](#molotov-cocktail-fire-damage)